evogelsa/dcs-real-weather/README.md

   * `icao`: string
     * This is the ICAO of the airport you would like weather to be pulled from.
   * `runway-elevation`: integer
-    * The runway/airport elevation of the ICAO configured.
-This is used when calculating cloud heights.
-METARs report cloud in hundreds of feet AGL.
-      This can be set to 0 to retain legacy behavior (clouds in MSL altitudes).
-      This is also the elevation used as the reference height in wind calculation if `fixed-reference` is false.
+    * The runway/airport elevation of the ICAO configured in meters.
+This is used to convert cloud heights between MSL and AGL values for METAR accuracy.
+Using this value the METAR will report the clouds in hundreds of feet AGL.
+This can be set to 0 to retain the legacy behavior of reporting clouds in MSL altitudes.
+This value will also be used for the reference height in wind calculation if `fixed-reference` is false.
   * `remarks`: string
     * This adds a RMK section in the METAR string.
 There is not functional impact of this setting.
 It's used for customization only.